Brda (Goriška Brda)

 How to get there

 By train, the route is Ljubljana to Nova Gorica (around three hours on the regional line), which leaves you ten kilometres from the eastern edge of Brda.
-From Italy, Gorizia Centrale is on the Venice–Trieste mainline and the Slovenian Nova Gorica station shares the same square — the so-called Trg Evrope/Piazzale della Transalpina, where the old border ran through the platform.
-From either station, the Goriška LPP bus serves Smartno and Dobrovo a handful of times a day; service is sparse on Sundays.
-A short taxi (around €20 from Nova Gorica to Smartno) is the honest fallback.
-A car makes the cellar-hopping easier but is not strictly required if you base yourself in one village and walk between neighbours.
+From Italy, Gorizia Centrale sits on the Venice–Trieste mainline, and the Slovenian Nova Gorica station shares the same square: Trg Evrope, or Piazzale della Transalpina, where the old border ran straight through the platform.
+From either station the Goriška LPP bus serves Smartno and Dobrovo a handful of times a day, sparsely on Sundays.
+Miss it and a taxi from Nova Gorica to Smartno costs around €20.
+A car makes cellar-hopping easier, but base yourself in one village and you can walk between neighbours without one.

 - Nearest station